World’s largest plane ‘destroyed’ in Ukraine, claims government

 “Russian occupiers destroyed the flagship of Ukrainian aviation — the legendary AN-225 ‘Mriya’.
 This happened at the Antonov airfield in Gostomel near Kyiv, where the plane was,” the statement said.

-“It will cost over 3 bln USD to restore the plane, the restoration shall be time consuming.
+“It will cost over 3bn USD to restore the plane, the restoration shall be time consuming.

 “Ukraine will make every effort to ensure that the aggressor state pays for these works.”